 In the administrative and waste management subsector, which added 20,900 jobs between 2010 and 2018, temporary help services grew by 9,300 (+33.4%) to reach 37,121 although the industry has not regained its prerecession peak of 38,825 reached in 2006.
 Telephone call centers added 2,500 (+25.6%) jobs between 2010 and 2013 to reach 12,300, but dropped jobs since to reach 10,148 in 2018.

 Differences in the Sector’s Industry Mix Determine Wages

 The professional and business services sector is so varied that different geographies have different industry mixes within the sector.
 Areas with a high proportion of employment in higher paying professional and technical and management of companies industries will have relatively higher average wages while those that have a high proportion in industries such as call centers and temporary help firms will have relatively lower wages.

-Some metropolitan counties like Washington and Multnomah that have large shares of employment in professional and technical industries and company headquarters have high annual average wages.
-But, some nonmetropolitan counties have high wages within the sector.
-For instance, Hood River has a relatively large share of employment in engineering and Gilliam County has employment in management of companies and waste remediation.
+Some metropolitan counties like Washington and Multnomah that have large shares of employment in professional and technical industries and company headquarters and therefore have high annual average wages.
+However, some nonmetropolitan counties have high wages within the sector.
+For instance, Morrow County has a large share in data services, Hood River has a relatively large share of employment in engineering, and Gilliam County has employment in management of companies and waste remediation.
 Other rural counties that have employment in a company headquarters can have high wages within the professional and business services sector.

 The professional and business services sector is expected to continue adding jobs into the future.
-Oregon Employment Department projections for 2014 through 2024 show the sector is expected to add 45,700 jobs for a 21 percent growth rate.
-At the industry level, computer systems and design is expected to grow the fastest at 40 percent, adding 5,700 jobs, while employment services is expected to add the most at 6,700 and 18 percent growth.
+Oregon Employment Department projections for 2017 through 2027 show the sector is expected to add 41,200 jobs for a 17 percent growth rate.
+At the industry level, computer systems and design is expected to add the most jobs at 4,700 and grow the fastest at 29 percent.